 Tête, épaules, genoux et orteils, genoux et orteils… (Head, shoulders, knees and toes, knees and toes…)

-When you were very young you probably practiced the names of body parts in school or at home with the help of songs, rhythms or perhaps even some funny idioms.
+When you were a child, you probably learned the names of body parts with the help of songs or perhaps even some funny idioms.

-Here’s your vocabulary lesson on body parts in French and nearly two dozen French idioms to help you remember them—or at least make you giggle.
+Here’s a vocabulary lesson on body parts in French and nearly two dozen French idioms to help you remember them—or at least make you giggle.

-How to Talk About Body Parts in French
+- Why You Should Use Idioms to Learn Body Parts in French

 But when another person is involved, you need to use mon, ma or mes (my—masculine, feminine and plural) or the relevant possessive adjective, so it’s clear whose body part you’re referring to.

 So, now that that’s all cleared up, let’s learn some body parts in French!

 This idiom literally translates as “to dig in your head,” but actually means something more like “to rack your brain.”